 \section{Abstract}

-Interdependence is a fundamental ingredient to analyze the stability of many real-world complex systems featuring functional liasons.
-Yet, physical realizations of this coupling are still unknown, due to the lack of a theoretical framework for their study.
-To address this gap, we develop an interdependent magnetization framework and show that dependency links between $K-1$ pairwise networks of Ising spins can be rigorously mapped to directed $K$-spin interactions or to adaptive thermal couplings.
-We adopt the thermal portrait to determine analytically the phase diagram of the model under different structural configurations and we corroborate our results by extensive simulations.
-We find that interdependence acts like an entropic force that amplifies site-to-site thermal fluctuations, yielding unusual forms of vulnerability and making the system's functioning often unrecoverable.
-Finally, we discover an isomorphism between the ground state of random multi-spin models and interdependent percolation on randomly coupled networks.
-This connection raises new perspectives of cross-fertilization, providing unfamiliar methods with relevant implications in the study of constraint satisfaction as well as to the functional robustness of interdependent systems.
+Interdependence is a fundamental ingredient to analyze the stability of many real-world complex systems featuring functional constraints.
+Yet, physical realizations of interdependent couplings are still unknown, lacking a theoretical benchmark to study their foundations.
+Here we present an interdependent magnetization framework and show that dependency links between $K-1$ pairwise networks of Ising spins can be physically realized as directed $K$-spin interactions or as adaptive thermal couplings.
+Supported by analytical results and extensive simulations, we find that interdependent interactions act like entropic forces that fully randomize greedy algorithms by amplifying site-to-site fluctuations, yielding unusual forms of vulnerability and unrecoverability.
+We discover a mapping between percolation in randomly interdependent networks and the zero-temperature ground state of random ferromagnetic multi-spin models, thanks to which we access the free-energy landscape of the former.
+By further exploring this connection, we highlight a surprising isomorphism between the one step replica-symmetry breaking solution of random formulas and the mutual giant component in interdependent networks.
+Besides raising perspectives of cross-fertilization, our results provide unfamiliar methods with practical implications in the study of constraint satisfaction and to control the functional metastability of interdependent systems.

-\underline{\emph{Introduction}}.
-Paraphrasing Anderson~{\cite{anderson-science1972}}, it could be said today that ``more systems is different'', seeing that cross-systems interactions often yield collective phenomena that differ qualitatively from those of their isolated macro-components~{\cite{andrei2021marvels}}.
-Interdependent systems~{\cite{rinaldi-ieee2001}} are a paradigmatic example of this thesis.
-Here, cross-layers couplings set mutual feedbacks between the functioning of their elements and spread perturbations across the available scales, making these adaptive systems prone to systemic risks and sudden collapses~{\cite{levin1998ecosystems, scheffer2009critical, buldyrev-nature2010, parshani-prl2010, hokstad2012risk, helbing2013globally, guillen2015architecture}}.
-Despite the vast literature focusing on interdependence~\cite{bianconi2018multilayer} and on its importance for catastrophic shifts in many natural~\cite{pocock2012robustness, fornito2015connectomics, klosik2017interdependent} and man-made ecosystems~\cite{haldane2011systemic, pagani2013power, rocha2018cascading}, the {\em physics} underlying this interaction stands largely unexplored, lacking a theoretical benchmark to study its foundations.